Guidelines for Teaching About the Holocaust

 Teaching Holocaust history demands a high level of sensitivity and keen awareness of the complexity of the subject matter.
-The United States Holocaust Memorial Museum provides a set of ten guidelines that reflect approaches for effective teaching and are particularly relevant to Holocaust education.
+The following guidelines from the United States Holocaust Memorial Museum, while reflecting approaches appropriate for effective teaching in general, are particularly relevant to Holocaust education.

 The Georgia Commission on the Holocaust structures their resources and programs according to these guidelines.

 The Holocaust is the state-sponsored systematic persecution and annihilation of European Jewry by Nazi Germany and its collaborators between 1933 and 1945.
 Jews were the primary victims -- six million were murdered; Roma and Sinti (Gypsies), people with mental and physical disabilities, and Poles were also targeted for destruction or decimation for racial, ethnic, or national reasons.
 Millions more, including homosexuals, Jehovah’s Witnesses, Soviet prisoners of war, and political dissidents, also suffered grievous oppression and death under Nazi Germany.
 (Source: United States Holocaust Memorial Museum)

 Do not teach or imply that the Holocaust was inevitable.

 Just because a historical event took place, and it is documented in textbooks and on film, does not mean that it had to happen.
 This seemingly obvious concept is often overlooked by students and teachers alike.
 The Holocaust took place because individuals, groups, and nations made decisions to act or not to act.
 Focusing on those decisions leads to insights into history and human nature and can help your students to become better critical thinkers.
 (Source: United States Holocaust Memorial Museum)